emilsoman/homer/README.md

 Homer makes tracking your Unix dotfiles easay peasay

--Currently under development and not yet available -
+-Currently under initial development .
+IT IS DANGEROUS to use it , till this line is gone! -

 ## Installation